Yalton/Ergosphere/plan.md

    - Set up basic lighting

 2. **Enhance the first-person controller**:
-   - Refine movement and interaction detection
-   - Add ability to bump into physics objects
    - Setup camera settings and field of view

 **Days 3-4: Interactive Environment**